publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptI/m__us_usc_t47_s229.md

     (b) __Systems security and integrity__

-    The rules prescribed pursuant to subsection (a) of this section shall include rules to implement section 105 of the Communications Assistance for Law Enforcement Act \[[47 U.S.C.
+    The rules prescribed pursuant to subsection (a) shall include rules to implement section 105 of the Communications Assistance for Law Enforcement Act \[[47 U.S.C.
 1004][/us/usc/t47/s1004]\] that require common carriers—

         (1)